Bimini Ocean Villa

 What about communications?

 Bimini is served by a fibre optic cable between the island and Grand Bahama.
 GSM cellular telephones will operate here.
 Check with your service provider for roaming information.
-The local office of the Bahamas Telecommunications system provides DSL internet services if you want to check emails.
-There is also free WiFi access at the cottages.
+There is also free WiFi access in the villa.

 Sorry, no pets.
 Animals brought into the country require pre-clearance.
 Also, the guests who come after you may have allergies to pet dander.
 So, we are sorry, but no pets.